 Schengen visa holders with a visa valid for less than 90 days can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.

 If bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).
 Animals from outside the EU must also have a ISO 11784/11785 compliant 15-digit microchip.
 Depending on if your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated or microchipped first.
-For pets from high-rabies countries, a rabies tier test also has to be administered 30 days after the vaccination.
+For pets from high-rabies countries, a rabies titer test also has to be administered 30 days after the vaccination.
 Please check how the European Union classifies the country you are travelling from to follow the right procedure.
-A veterinary certificate issued by an authorised veterinarian is also required when entering Austria with a pet from outside of the EU.
+A veterinary certificate issued by an authorised veterinarian is also required when entering Belgium with a pet from outside of the EU.

 Please check with the consulate directly for the appropriate procedures.

 Our visa and passport information is updated regularly and is correct at the time of publishing,